 R201A (Entrance inside ladies room)

-Lactation rooms for new mothers offer a space where you can comfortably and privately pump or feed your baby.
+Lactation rooms for breastfeeding mothers offer a space where you can comfortably and privately pump or breastfeed your baby.

-Currently there are three lactation rooms on campus:
+Currently there are three spaces available for breastfeeding mothers on campus:

 Monica K. Miller, J.D., Ph.D.

 611 Ansari Business building

 Michelle M. Wilson, Ph.D.